-Curious about spicing things up in the bedroom with a little consensual restraint-play?
-A sexy pair of handcuffs can "unlock" a whole new side of things for you and your partner—just as long as you have the right ones.
-Just ask Carol Queen, PhD, a sexologist and historian of the sex toy and accessory brand, Good Vibes, who confirms that oftentimes, bondage with a pair of 'cuffs is steamy.
+Curious about spicing things up in the bedroom with a little consensual restraint play?
+A pair of sexual handcuffs can "unlock" a whole new side of things for you and your partner—just as long as you have the right ones.
+Just ask Carol Queen, PhD, a sexologist and historian of the sex toy and accessory brand, Good Vibes, who confirms that oftentimes, bondage restraints with a pair of sexy handcuffs is steamy.
+"Doing bondage automatically adds the intrigue of power exchange roles [as well as] the thrill of dominance and submission," she says.
+Plus, aside from fastening the BDSM cuffs, you don't have to do anything else differently.
+“Have sex just like usual, but incorporate restraints.
+[It] just changes how exciting it can be.”

 "Doing bondage automatically adds the intrigue of power exchange roles [as well as] the thrill of dominance and submission," she says.
 Plus, aside from fastening the cuffs, you don't have to do anything else differently.
 “Have sex just like usual, but incorporate restraints.
 [It] just changes how exciting it can be.”